alukosdev/ccsp/concepts/cloud/cloud-infrastructure-components/virtualization.md

 - *Auditing*.
 The ability to create baselines for virtual machines aids in verifying the appropriate security controls are in place.

-Data transforming from raw objects to virtualized instances to snapshotted images back into virtualized instances and then back out to users in the form of raw data may affect the organization’s current classification methodology; classification techniques and tools that were suitable for the traditional IT environment might not withstand the standard cloud environment.
+Data transforming from raw objects to virtualized instances to snapshotted images back into virtualized instances and then back out to users in the form of raw data may affect the organization's current classification methodology; classification techniques and tools that were suitable for the traditional IT environment might not withstand the standard cloud environment.
 This should be a factor of how the organization considers and perceives the risk of cloud migration.

 ## Hypervisors